megaport/terraform-provider-megaport/docs/resources/user.md

 ### Read-Only

+- `active` (Boolean) Whether the user account is active.
+This field is computed and cannot be directly modified.
+User deactivation is handled automatically during resource deletion: users who have logged in (`invitation_pending = false`) will be deactivated rather than deleted when you run `terraform destroy`.
 - `channel_manager` (Boolean) Whether the user is a channel manager.
 - `confirmation_pending` (Boolean) Whether the user has a pending confirmation.
 - `emails` (Attributes List) List of email addresses associated with the user. (see [below for nested schema](#nestedatt--emails))
 - `employee_id` (Number) The employee ID of the user.
 - `feature_flags` (List of String) List of feature flags enabled for the user.
 - `invitation_pending` (Boolean) Whether the user has a pending invitation.
-Users with a pending invitation cannot be updated in the provider until the invitation has been accepted.
+Users with a pending invitation cannot be updated in the provider until the invitation has been accepted. **Important for resource deletion**: Users with `invitation_pending = true` can be deleted directly, while users with `invitation_pending = false` (who have logged in) can only be deactivated.
+When you run `terraform destroy` on a user resource, Terraform will automatically delete users with pending invitations or deactivate users who have already logged in, based on this field.
 - `last_updated` (String)
 - `mfa_enabled` (Boolean) Whether multi-factor authentication is enabled for the user.
 - `name` (String) The full name of the user.